Obstructions to a general characterization of graph correspondences: Topological graphs

 \section{Topological graphs}

-Let $V$ be a locally compact Hausdorff space, and let $E=(V,E^1,r,s)$ be a topological graph with vertex space $V$, so that $E^1$ is also locally compact Hausdorff, the range map $r:E^1\to V$ is continuous, and the source map $s:E^1\to V$ is a local homeomorphism.
-Recall (from \cite{ka1}, for example) that the associated \emph{topological graph correspondence} is the space
+Now let $V$ be a fixed locally compact Hausdorff space, and let $A=C_0(V)$.
+For any topological graph $E=(E^1,V,r,s)$ with vertex space $V$, let $X(E)$ denote the associated $A$-correspondence.
+In this section our characterization problem becomes the following.

-with module actions and $C_0(V)$-valued inner product given by the same formulas (see Section~\ref{sec-one}) as in the case of a (discrete) directed graph.

-We will show that in general not all $C_0(V)$-correspondences arise in this way, and this time the obstruction comes from the topology of~$V$, namely its Picard group, or, more precisely (and equivalently, by Raeburn's version of Swan's theorem), the Picard group of $C_0(V)$.